-Just 4,000 minted and an issue that apparently saw heavy circulation as there are probably less than 50 examples known in mint state.
+Just 4,000 minted and an issue that apparently saw heavy circulation as there are less than 50 examples graded mint state at PCGS.
 This particular coin is very pleasing with flashy orange-gold luster and a solid strike.

 A nice bold strike with flashy orange-gold luster over semi proof-like surfaces.
 Quite scarce with a mintage of just 2,600 and seldom-seen in mint state.

 Radiant frosty yellow-gold luster and a solid strike.
 A scarce date with a mintage of just 4,850 coins.

 CAC.
 Super flashy with frosted devices and reflective surfaces.
 Outstanding for the grade and the only MS-62 coin that CAC has approved.
 Only 12 coins have graded higher at PCGS.
 A very tough date with a mere 3,500 coins minted.